pyokagan/pyglreg/docs/index.rst

 glreg: OpenGL XML API Registry Parser
 ======================================
+.. only:: html

     `glreg` is a Python module for parsing and extracting data from the `OpenGL XML API Registry`_ so that OpenGL headers or loaders can be generated easily.

 .. _OpenGL XML API Registry:
     https://cvs.khronos.org/svn/repos/ogl/trunk/doc/registry/public/api/gl.xml